 The name “Manuha” was given after the captive Mon king from Thaton.
 Most of the temples and pagodas are shaped like a pyramid and so, Manuha stands out with its different structure.
 The Buddha statues all seem too big for their enclosures, with a smile on their faces showing that for Manuha only death was a release from his suffering.
 This is one of the first places that Aung San Suu Kyi visited when she was released from the house arrest – maybe it was because of the history of this temple and she saw the resemblance?

 We went to Manuha right after we saw the sunrise, not only we saw a nice reflection of the sun with the temple, it was also the time when the monks collecting alms!
-I will talk about a little more about this Buddhist tradition in the future.
+I will talk a little more about Etiquette and Traditions That Are Important in Sacred Places of Old Bagan in the future.

 Gubyaukgyi Temple: The Best Decorated